nyxiereal/Aliucord-pages/index.md

-Unofficial [Aliucord](https://github.com/Aliucord) docs :3 (made it so i dont have to use pastebin anymore)
+Unofficial [Aliucord](https://github.com/Aliucord) docs :3 (made it so i dont have to use pastebin anymore lol)

 [More Aliucord docs](https://docs.meowery.eu/aliucord/!Index.html)